spramodchandra/Self-Driving-Car/README.md

  To control the car and to navigate it along the track, we need to predict the turns, so as to dynamically change the speed.
  First we define a region of interest.
  Next convert the image into b/w.( This step is required for using <a href="https://docs.opencv.org/3.3.1/d4/d73/tutorial_py_contours_begin.html">contours</a>).
  Based on the contours, we select the one with maximum region.
 Based on the boundary points, we divide the image into 5 parts, and find the mid points.
 Using these mid points we can determine the curvature of the track.
+After we get the points, we calculate the target point ( where you would like the car to be).
+Using this we calculate the cross track error.

 Below are original and processed images.
 <br/>